Life in Love with You

 Moments later, Jennifer led us in a short, silent meditation, then began chanting the Maha Gayatri mantra (“Let us meditate on the glory of that Being who has produced this Universe… May He enlighten our minds.”) and my whole body began filling up with a current of energy that was… well, truly cosmic.

 As she continued chanting, the 70 or so people present all began filing up to where Sali's body was lying wrapped in white cloth in a simple coffin.
 There was a large bowl filled with thousands of flower petals of all different colors.
 One after another, we each grabbed a handful of flowers and spread them across her body.
 This rainbow of petals made for a vibrant contrast with the white cloth.
 The combination of smells in the room were super-strong, too: from the many floral bouquets people had brought, to the burning incense, to the “kunkumam” (lime-slaked turmeric) powder Ken was sprinkling over the body.

-At the end of the mantra recitation, she kept saying “shanti” to end with a prayer for ever-widening peace.
+At the end of the mantra recitation, Jennifer kept saying the word “shanti” to end with a prayer for ever-widening peace.
 The vibration and the tone in her voice seemed to cause a tidal wave of energy in my body.
 I found it difficult to stay in touch with reality.
 It felt as though I was being lifted both physically and spiritually.
 But I didn’t fight it.
 I stayed with it, let it embody my spirit, and let the information download.
 Something much larger than me was giving me a clear message.
 “This is what love looks like, you are love, love alone matters.”

 In my mind I “saw” the words: “In cosmic union, we are gods.”
 Then, I knew what it felt like to love someone in a past life, to love in the present moment and to love in my future lives.
 This all happened in a matter of minutes.
 And it forever changed me.